anikayoka/horiseon/README.md

 # Horiseon

 ## Purpose
-To refactor existing webpage to make it accessible and to improve SEO
+To refactor, improve it without changing what it does, existing webpage to make it accessible and to improve SEO

 ## Built With
 * HTML